Close

 HCISD celebrates full approval for Teacher Incentive Allotment

-Harlingen CISD is celebrating after receiving full system approval for the Teacher Incentive Allotment program.
+Harlingen CISD is celebrating after receiving full system approval for the Teacher Incentive Allotment program on February 6.

 On February 10, the qualifying teachers were brought together at the HCISD administration building for the announcement.